Tubiya/osticket-prereqs/README.md

 <img width="379" alt="image" src="https://github.com/user-attachments/assets/00820ffc-522a-43da-b9d2-0e7d3c82ef69" />
 </p>
 <p>
 From the “osTicket-Installation-Files” folder, install PHP Manager for IIS.Then from the “osTicket-Installation-Files” folder install the Rewrite Module.
 Now from here you will create an directory name C:\PHP, to do this go to the bottem of the screen right click the file folder go to file explorer and in your C Drive create PHP folder.
+At this point unzip and extract the PHP file into the PHP folder that you just created.
+From the osticket-installation-Files folder install VC_redist x66.exe.
+Next from the osTicket-installation-files folder again install MYSQL 5.5.62
+  - Typical Setup
+  - Launch Configuration Wizard (after install)
+  - Standard Configuration
 </p>
 <br />